EMsoft-org/EMSphInx/ReadMe.md

 The *EMSphInx* code was developed with support from an ONR Vannevar Bush Faculty Fellowship grant, N00014-­16-­1-­2821.
 The central indexing algorithm is covered by a provisional patent application.

 ## Master Pattern Database
 A [database of master patterns](https://github.com/EMsoft-org/SHTdatabase) in the new SHT file format is now available.
-Please note that the database uses SHT version 1.1 while EMSphInx release 0.1 uses SHT version 1.0.
-Updated binaries compatible with the database will be posted soon.
-In the interim use of the database requires building EMSphInx from source.
+New EMSphInx releases (0.2+) use the same file version as the database (1.1) but EMSphInx 0.1 uses an older format and is incompatable.

 ## Build Instructions
 Nightly builds will be available soon for a variety of operating systems.
 Binaries are also available as [assets for tagged releases](https://github.com/EMsoft-org/EMSphInx/releases).